HoangTienHoa/amazone_rds_mysql_nodejs/README.md

     Create database and Connect to AWS RDS using NodeJS https://www.youtube.com/watch?v=6Nt-Jl3CzxE
-    Note: Don't forget to create new VPC
+    Note: Don't forget to create new VPC and Type A NAME for Database

     Connect RDS mysql to Mysql Workbench
         https://repost.aws/knowledge-center/connect-rds-mysql-workbench